China's winter sports equipment industry snowballs

 "It's my second time coming here.
 The difference is I bought my own gear this time rather than renting it.
 Many of my friends have their own equipment now," said Li.

-"My entire set is made by Chinese brands, costing no more than 5,000 yuan (785 U.S. dollars), and is of great quality," he added.
+"My entire set is made by Chinese brands, costing no more than 5,000 yuan (US$785), and is of great quality," he added.

 While the Beijing Winter Olympics will officially kick off on Friday, Chinese manufacturers long ago saw a golden opportunity, as the Games have ignited unparalleled enthusiasm for winter sports and the country has rolled out multiple policies to enhance infrastructure and encourage innovation.